yarisvt/tyk-docs/tyk-docs/content/customise-tyk/plugins/javascript-middleware/install-middleware/tyk-ce.md

 *   `post`: Defines a list of custom middleware objects to run *in order* from top to bottom.
 That will be executed *after* the authentication, validation, throttling, and quota-limiting middleware has been executed, just before the request is proxied upstream.
 Use middleware in this section to post-process a request before sending it to your upstream API.

 *   `post[].name`: The name of the middleware object to call.
-This is case sensitive, it should match the name of the middleware object that was created, so in our example - we created `sampleMiddleware` by calling:
+This is case sensitive, and **must** match the name of the middleware object that was created, so in our example - we created `sampleMiddleware` by calling:

     `var sampleMiddleware = new TykJS.TykMiddleware.NewMiddleware({});`